microsoft/CyberBattleSim/README.md

 ./init.sh
 ```

 The script installs python3.8 if not present.
-If you are running a version of Ubuntu older than 20 it will automatically add an additional apt repository to install python3.8.
+If you are running a version of Ubuntu older than 20, it will automatically add an additional apt repository to install python3.8.

 The script will create a [virtual Python environment](https://docs.python.org/3/library/venv.html) under a `venv` subdirectory, you can then
 run Python with `venv/bin/python`.

-> Note: If you prefer Python from a global installation instead of a virtual environment then you can skip the creation of the virtual envrionment by running the script with `./init.sh -n`.
+> Note: If you prefer Python from a global installation instead of a virtual environment then you can skip the creation of the virtual environment by running the script with `./init.sh -n`.
 This will instead install all the Python packages on a system-wide installation of Python 3.8.
 #### Windows Subsystem for Linux

 The supported dev environment on Windows is via WSL.